mananchothani2006/AI-driven_Wardrobe/README.md

 # Drobe — AI-Powered Wardrobe Manager

 Drobe is a desktop app that helps you manage your wardrobe and plan outfits using AI.
-Add your clothes with photos, track how many times you've worn each item before it needs a wash, and describe a vibe or event to get a personalised outfit suggestion powered by Google Gemini — all from your own machine.
+Add your clothes with photos, track how many times you've worn each item before it needs a wash, mark items as clean after washing, and describe a vibe or event to get a personalised outfit suggestion powered by Google Gemini — all from your own machine.

 ---

 ## Features

 - 👕 **Wardrobe Catalog** — Add clothes with photos and descriptions, stored locally
-- 🧺 **Laundry Tracker** — Log wears and automatically mark items as unavailable when they need washing
+- 🧺 **Laundry Tracker** — Log wears and automatically mark items as unavailable when they hit their wear limit
+- 🫧 **Laundry Bag** — View all items that need washing and mark them clean to return them to your wardrobe
+- 📅 **Outfit History** — Every wear is logged with a date, grouped by day so you can see exactly what you wore when
-- ✨ **AI Outfit Suggestions** — Describe a vibe ("smart casual coffee date") and Gemini suggests an outfit from your actual available clothes
+- ✨ **AI Outfit Suggestions** — Describe a vibe ("smart casual coffee date") and Gemini suggests an outfit using only your currently available clothes
 - 🗑️ **Remove Items** — Clean up your wardrobe as needed

 ---